What Happens to Your Body When You Start Walking 10,000 Steps a Day

 Walking 10,000 steps a day has become a popular fitness goal.
 Though it’s certainly not the be all and end all of fitness, research has shown that the more steps you take in a day, the better.

 Aiming to walk 10,000 steps a day (or any number that presents a challenge based on your current activity level), is a great way to motivate yourself to move more and to interrupt the time you spend sitting.
 As a result, it can have a tremendous impact on almost every part of your body.
 Here are 10 of the biggest health benefits you can expect from walking 10,000 steps a day.

-Walking 10,000 steps a day will boost your heart health
+Walking 10,000 steps a day can boost your heart health

 Regular physical activity helps increase the amount of oxygenated blood being sent to your muscles—the fitter you are, the more easily this happens, and the harder you will be able to work out.

 Find out how it’s actually possible to reverse heart disease.

 Moving each day helps strengthen your lungs and surrounding muscles.
 As the rate and volume of oxygen you inhale goes up, so does your body’s ability to use it efficiently (a measurement referred to as your “VO2 max”).
 The fitter you get, the higher your VO2 max.

 Discover the easiest way to get a full-body workout from walking.

 Physical activity boosts the release of feel-good hormones (like endorphins) and also increases blood flow to the brain, which results in improved cognitive function.
 Not only do you feel less stressed and anxious when you regularly move, but you are also working toward improving your creativity, productivity and concentration.